Spektatum/lodurTest/README.md

 <h2> Program start in a browser</h2>
 Run in a browser with a server and database set up.
 Point to the index.php file to start.
+Start to look at index.php & see how the program evolves.